 Elderly and youthful employees sometimes experience age discrimination in the workplace.
-Ageism, is stereotyping and discriminating against individuals or groups on the basis of their age.
-Employers are generally not allowed to hire, fire, promote, or decide an employee’s compensation based on their age.
+Ageism is stereotyping or discriminating against individuals or groups because of their age.
+Employers are generally not allowed to hire, fire, or promote employees, nor decide an employee’s compensation based on their age.
 However, it can be difficult to determine whether an employer’s actions were motivated by age discrimination, or by a genuine belief that another person can perform a particular job better.
-States have extensive complaint and fact finding procedures to help employees determine when they have been victims of age discrimination and to assert their rights.
-Read below to learn more about age discrimination and how the law protects you.
+States have extensive complaint and fact-finding procedures to help employees determine when they have been victims of age discrimination and to assert their rights.
+Read below to learn more about age discrimination and how the law protects you..

 If you are 40 years of age or older, and you have been harmed by a decision affecting your employment, you may have suffered unlawful age discrimination.
-The Age Discrimination in Employment Act (ADEA), discussed below at number 2, is a federal law that protects individuals 40 years of age or older from employment discrimination based on age.
+The Age Discrimination in Employment Act (ADEA), discussed below at number 2, is a federal law that protects individuals 40 years of age or older from age discrimination in the workplace.
 Here are some examples of potentially unlawful age discrimination:

 - You didn't get hired because the employer wanted a younger-looking person to do the job.

 - You received a negative job evaluation because you weren't "flexible" in taking on new projects.